EXPLAINER: What does a US ban on Russian oil accomplish?

 Because the amount of oil the U.S. imports from Russia is modest, Russia could potentially sell that oil elsewhere, perhaps in China or India.
 Still, it would probably have to sell it at a steep discount, because fewer and fewer buyers are accepting Russian oil.

-If Russia were eventually shut off from the global market, rogue countries such as Iran and Venezuela might be “welcomed back” as sources of oil, said Claudio Galimberti, senior vice president of analysis at Rystad Energy.
+If Russia were eventually shut off from the global market, rogue countries such as Iran and Venezuela might be “welcomed back” as sources of oil, said Claudio Galimberti, an analyst at Rystad Energy.
 Such additional sources could, in turn, potentially stabilize prices.

 A team of Biden administration officials were in Venezuela over the weekend to discuss energy and other issues, White House press secretary Jen Psaki said.
 She said officials discussed a range of issues, including energy security.